Table of Contents

 Dr. Glavas offers more than one surgical technique for lower lid blepharoplasty.
 The condition and laxity of lower lid skin as well as laxity of lower lid supporting structures are defining factors on the surgical technique to be used.

-External or though the skin blepharoplasty may be the procedure of choice for someone with excessive skin and significant lack of eyelid support.
+External or through the skin blepharoplasty may be the procedure of choice for someone with excessive skin and significant lack of eyelid support.
 The procedure is performed through an incision just below the eyelash line.
 Muscle is removed or tightened and skin is removed after careful and precise measurements to avoid significant postoperative complications.
 At the end of the procedure stitches are used to close the skin incision.

 Internal or transconjunctival blepharoplasty is the procedure of choice for most of Dr. Glavas’ patients because several advantages related to quicker recovery, avoidance of skin scar and prevention of eyelid retraction or rounding of the eye shape.
 Dr. Glavas commonly uses a carbon dioxide laser for the procedure to avoid excessive bleeding and shorten the recovery time.
 Skin resurfacing using the same laser in eligible individuals tightens and rejuvenates the skin.